ruotianluo/pytorch-faster-rcnn/README.md

 This script will create a `.pth` file with the same name in the same folder as the tensorflow model.

-2. Create a folder and a softlink to use the pre-trained model
+2. Create a folder and a soft link to use the pre-trained model
   ```Shell
   NET=res101
   TRAIN_IMDB=voc_2007_trainval+voc_2012_trainval